Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation: Computational Experiments

 \subsection{Test Systems and Datasets}

 We perform experiments on a modified IEEE~118 bus test case.
 In particular, we replace 10 out of 19 conventional generators with wind units that don't incur any generation cost.
+To assess scalability, we also consider a larger 2746-bus Polish system in Section~\ref{sec:scalability}.
 We set the chance constraint risk threshold to $\epsilon = 0.05$.
-The accuracy of the piecewise linear approximation of $\Phi$ is set to $0.002$, which results in $S = 10$ segments being used.
+The accuracy of the piecewise linear approximation of $\Phi$ is set to \xreplaced{$\delta = 0.1\epsilon$}{$0.002$, which results in $S = 10$ segments being used}. \footnote{This choice can be explained as follows.
+Since $0\leq \Phi(x)-\hat\Phi(x)\leq\delta$ for all $x\geq 0$, enforcing the chance constraints with $\hat\Phi$ in place of $\Phi$ can be shown to introduce at most $\delta$ additional conservatism compared to the original constraint (since the mixture weights sum to one).
+The factor of $0.1$ ensures that this conservatism is at least one order of magnitude smaller than~$\epsilon$.} With $\epsilon=0.05$, this gives $\delta = 0.005$, resulting in $S = 6$ PWL segments\footnote{Reducing $\delta$ results in more PWL segments $S$ that increase computational time but also provide a tighter approximation of the Gaussian CDF and hence a decrease in cost and solution conservatism.
+We find that tightening the tolerance to $\delta = 0.002$ ($S = 10$) and $\delta = 0.001$ ($S = 13$) increased solution time without any meaningful change in out-of-sample risk.}.

 We experiment with three datasets $\{\bxi^{(n)}\}_{n=1}^N$ of forecast errors: synthetic Gaussian-distributed errors (Synthetic-G), synthetic Cauchy-distributed errors (Synthetic-C), and real-world NordPool data \cite{websiteNordPool}.
+The choice of the Cauchy distribution is illustrative; the proposed framework applies to any continuous distribution since GMMs are universal approximators \cite{mclachlan2019finite}.
+The forecast errors themselves need not follow a GMM and the latter is only used as a statistical approximation of the empirical data.
 For the synthetic cases, we generate ten independent datasets of forecast errors using distributional parameters\footnote{ Gaussian: $\mu=-0.024, \sigma=0.036$ and Cauchy: $x_0=0, \gamma=0.02$.} adapted from existing literature \cite{song2024chance,hodge2011wind}.
 Each dataset consists of 10,000 samples, with $N = 8,000$ samples used for statistical estimation and subsequent optimization, while the remaining 2,000 for evaluating out-of-sample risk.

 For the NordPool case, we use real 15-minute wind power production and intraday forecast data from seven locations in the CWE region: 50Hz, AMP, AT, FR, PL, TBW, and TTG.
 Among these, 50Hz, FR, and TTG include both onshore and offshore wind data, while the others have only onshore data.
 To ensure consistency with the synthetic cases, we treat onshore and offshore wind generation as separate units, resulting in a total of ten wind units.
 For each wind unit, we normalize forecast errors: $(\text{actual} - \text{forecast})/\text{actual}$.
 We collect 15 consecutive days (February 26 - March 12, 2025) of NordPool data, yielding 1,440 total samples, with 80\% used for statistical estimation and optimization and the remaining 20\% for out-of-sample risk evaluation.